blinken/amz_sp_api/lib/fulfillment-outbound-api-model/docs/FbaOutboundApi.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new

 opts = {
-  query_start_date: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | A date used to select fulfillment orders that were last updated after (or at) a specified time.
+  query_start_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | A date used to select fulfillment orders that were last updated after (or at) a specified time.
 An update is defined as any change in fulfillment order status, including the creation of a new fulfillment order.
-  next_token: "next_token_example" # String | A string token returned in the response to your previous request.
+  next_token: 'next_token_example' # String | A string token returned in the response to your previous request.
 }

 begin